-Mrs Badenoch and her critics Wednesday, 28 May, 2025 Since the dire local election results at the beginning of May, Kemi Badenoch's leadership has been the subject of quite outspoken criticism within the Party.
-In a letter in The Times on 28 May, Alistair Lexden reflected on the contrat between her and the first Conservative woman leader as regards the renewal of Conservative policy.
-Sir, From the moment that Margaret Thatcher became Conservative...
+Mrs Badenoch and her critics 28th May 2025 Since the dire local election results at the beginning of May, Kemi Badenoch's leadership has been the subject of quite outspoken criticism within the Party.
+In...
 Articles

 Did she control the Daily Telegraph?
 22nd May 2025 In the years up until the fall of Ted Heath, it was widely believed that what appeared in The Daily Telegraph was decided by the scheming wife of the editor-in...
 Articles